JavaScript Execution Context

 The lexer is what implements the lexical grammar.

-We can see the below code block is a simple variable declaration, but for the program to understand this it first needs to be broken up.
+We can see below in the code block there is a simple variable declaration, but in order for this program to be executed it first needs to be tokenized.

 const x = 1

-This will be broken up into tokens const, x, =, and 1.
+This code will be broken up into tokens const, x, =, and 1.

 Syntax Analysis (Parsing)

-The engine feeds the token stream to the parser, which constructs an abstract syntax tree (AST) - a hierarchical representation of the program’s syntactic structure.
+The JavaScript engine feeds the token stream to the parser, which constructs the AST - a hierarchical representation of the program’s syntactic structure.
 During this step, the parser enforces JavaScript’s syntactic grammar.
 If a violation is found, compilation stops with a SyntaxError.

 The actual resolution of scopes and identifier bindings is performed later during the semantic analysis phase.